ThomasDCW/contact-form/README.md

 - Email API > Dynamic Templates
 - Create a Dynamic Template
 - Choose a name > Create
-- Design it as you want !
-Enjoy
+- Design it as you want

 ### ⌨️ Get dynamics data from your clients